kyma-project/busola/docs/extensibility/form-widgets.md

 ### Name

-Name widgets renders a name input field.
-Contains an automatic name generator and additionally sets the label field when changed.
-Added automatically to all forms and set to the `metadata.name` value.
+Name widgets render a name input field.
+They contain an automatic name generator, and additionally set the label field when changed.
+They are added automatically to all forms, and set to the `metadata.name` value.

 #### Example